luisch444/Hosting-luisch-Carpet/README.md

 >
 > Use: /carpet {setdefault} stackeableTotemsSize (1-64) <-- Could be more than 64 but in survival is not recommended
 >
-> Limit the amount of stacking in the rule [stackeableTotems](/src/main/main/README.md#stackeabletotems-class)
+> Limit the amount of stacking in the rule [stackeableTotems](/README.md#stackeabletotems-class)

+## Building

+### How to build

+* First of all clone the repository `git clone https://github.com/luisch444/Hosting-luisch-Carpet.git`
+* Set the "gradle.properties" file variables like `org.gradle.java.home` (the path to your java, you can delete for use the default)
+* Generate the sources `./gradlew genSources`
+* Then build the proyect `./gradlew build`